Rumor has it that Big 4 hire only attractive people. How true is this?

 The respect you get from peers, family, friends and business contacts make networking much easier right from the start.
 Anyone in your circle working in accounting and finance gives you more attention simply because of the firm you are now associated with.

 Big 4 hires smart, hardworking people with good social skills.
 After a few years, your peers will move on to different companies and industries.
 Because of firm’s reputation and their own likeable personalities, Big 4 graduates tend to get good jobs and lead successful careers.
-The friendship and contact developed “back in the old days” at Big 4 will help immensely in your long term career.
+The friendship and contact developed “back in the old days” at the Big 4 will help immensely in your long term career.

 You will be working closely with the client’s team on a daily basis.
 As a junior auditor, you stay longer and work harder than the clients, and people respect that.
 If you have a good attitude and stay in touch with the team, chances are that, when there are openings in their department and you are ready to leave the Big 4, the job is yours.